PA Custody Factors: 16 Child Custody Factors Courts Consider

 Finally, the court wants to create an arrangement in which a child is most likely able to develop and maintain positive relationships with each parent.
 The court closely considers each parent’s willingness to work together in a co-parenting arrangement.

 Our experienced family law attorneys stand ready to help you with your child custody matters.
-We have helped many families navigate this challenging landscape and know how to find solutions that work best for you and your family.
-Please contact us today for a no-cost, no-obligation phone consultation so we may learn more about your matter and help develop a plan of action for your child custody case.
+We have helped many families navigate this challenging landscape.
+Our experienced family lawyers know how to find solutions that work best for you and your family.
+Please contact us today for a no-cost, no-obligation free phone consultation so we may learn more about your matter and help develop a plan of action for your child custody case.